 These weapons are denoted by a Range value of CQ, and make a few changes to the standard rules.

-Close Quarters weapons require the attacking unit to be in the same Garrison as the target, and are the only weapons that can be used against a unit in that situation (although the unit may shoot other weapons at other targets as normal).
+Close Quarters weapons require the attacking unit to be in the same Garrison as the target, and are the only weapons that can be used against a unit in that situation.